hgraca/php-cache/README.md

 ```

 ## Todo
-- Create a CacheItem class to use in the PhpFileCache, instead of accessing the array directly
+- use hgraca\file-system
+- use hgraca\lock